kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 ### §420.70   Separation distance measurement requirements.

-\(a\) This section applies to all measurements of distances performed under §[[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.63   Explosive siting.|§420.63]] through 420.69.
+\(a\) This section applies to all measurements of distances performed under [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.63   Explosive siting.|§§420.63]] through 420.69.

 \(b\) A launch site operator must measure each separation distance along straight lines.
 For large intervening topographical features such as hills, the launch site operator must measure over or around the feature, whichever is the shorter.